darshankharbikar/embetronix-Tutorials/Linux/Device_Driver/Waitqueue-Tutorial/Static_Method/README.md

-# Linux Device Driver - Workqueue in Linux Kernel
+# Linux Device Driver - Tasklet (Static Method)

 ## Overview

-A Workqueue is a Linux kernel mechanism used to defer work from interrupt context to process context.
+A Tasklet is a Linux kernel **Bottom Half** mechanism used to defer work from an Interrupt Service Routine (ISR).

-It is one of the Linux **Bottom Half** mechanisms.

-When an interrupt occurs, the Interrupt Service Routine (ISR) should execute quickly.
-Any time-consuming work should be postponed to a Workqueue.
-Workqueues execute the deferred work in kernel worker threads (`kworker`) running in process context.
+When an interrupt occurs:

+* ISR (Top Half) executes immediately.
+* Time-consuming work is deferred to a Tasklet (Bottom Half).
+* Tasklets run later with interrupts enabled.

+Tasklets execute in **atomic context**, not process context.
+Therefore they cannot sleep or block.

 ---

-# Why Workqueue?
+# Why Tasklets?

-Interrupt handlers have strict limitations:
+Interrupt handlers should:

-* Must execute quickly
+* Execute quickly
-* Cannot sleep
-* Cannot perform lengthy processing
+* Avoid lengthy processing

-Workqueues solve this by moving heavy work out of the ISR.
-The deferred work executes later in process context where sleeping is allowed.
+* Return control to the kernel as soon as possible

+Tasklets allow deferred execution of non-critical interrupt-related work.

 ---